 Most of these events are not free, but you can still balance the costs against the benefits.
 How many new affiliates (or even clients) would you recruit by attending these activities, and how much revenue will those affiliates bring in the long run?
 How much more effective will your campaigns be after applying the top influencers’ bits of advice to your affiliate strategy?

-A lot of people are struggling and wondering where to find affiliate marketers every day.
+A lot of people are struggling and wondering where to find affiliate marketers every day and don’t know how to find affiliate partners.
 These are only a few places you can find affiliates.
 You can still use your imagination and think of many other creative ways to reach people in your market niche.

-However, through using these very basic 8 approaches, you will be able to expand your affiliate base right away.
+However, by using these very basic 8 approaches, you will be able to expand your affiliate base right away.

 One thing that is vitally important when it comes to seeking affiliates is getting good offers.
 If you have a poor offer or product, you won’t find anyone to sell it for you.
 And if you do, these will be 3rd-grade affiliates with no followers, traffic, or influence in the market.